runebookai/tome/README.md

 - 🧙 **Streamlined Beginner Friendly Experience**
   - Simply download and install Tome and hook up the LLM of your choice
   - No fiddling with JSON, Docker, python or node
+  - Chat with MCP-powered models within minutes
+- 🗓 **NEW!
+Scheduled Tasks**
+  - Schedule prompts to run hourly or at a specific time every day
+  - Support for any model or MCP servers
 - 🤖 **AI Model Support**
   - **Remote**: Google Gemini, OpenAI, any OpenAI API-compatible endpoint
   - **Local**: Ollama, LM Studio, Cortex, any OpenAI API-compatible endpoint